Divergence/docs/controllers.md

 ## RequestHandler
-All Divergence controllers extend from abstract class RequestHandler.
+All Divergence controllers extend from abstract class `Divergence\Controllers\RequestHandler`.

 RequestHandler keeps track of the path, where you are in it, and provides utility methods for responding to a request.